Taras Domitro (© Chris Hardy)

 Born in Havana, Cuba, Taras Domitro trained at Alejo Carpentier School and National Ballet School of Cuba.
 He performed as a principal dancer with National Ballet of Cuba prior to joining San Francisco Ballet as a principal dancer in 2008.

-Domitro’s major roles include Albrecht in Tomasson’s Giselle, King of the Snow and Nutcracker Prince in Tomasson’s Nutcracker, Mercutio in Tomasson’s Romeo & Juliet, Prince Siegfried in Tomasson’s Swan Lake, Basilio in Tomasson/Possokhov’s Don Quixote, Franz in Balanchine’s Coppélia, Lensky in Cranko’s Onegin, and Benjamin in Wheeldon’s Cinderella.
-He created the role of Giovanni in Possokhov’s Francesca da Rimini.
+Domitro’s major roles include Albrecht in Tomasson’s Giselle, King of the Snow and Nutcracker Prince in Tomasson’s Nutcracker; Mercutio in Tomasson’s Romeo & Juliet; Prince Siegfried in Tomasson’s Swan Lake; Basilio in Tomasson/Possokhov’s Don Quixote; Franz in Balanchine’s Coppélia; Lensky in Cranko’s Onegin; Benjamin in Wheeldon’s Cinderella; Solor in Makarova’s (after Petipa) “The Kingdom of the Shades” from La Bayadère, Act II; and Brown in Robbins’ Dances at a Gathering.
+He created the roles of Giovanni and The Swimmer, respectively, in Possokhov’s Francesca da Rimini and Swimmer.

 His repertory also includes Balanchine’s The Four Temperaments, “Emeralds,” “Rubies,” Scotch Symphony, Symphony in C, and Theme and Variations; the title role in Fokine’s Petrouchka; Lifar’s Suite en Blanc; McGregor’s Chroma; Nureyev’s Raymonda—Act III; Ratmansky’s Russian Seasons and Shostakovich Trilogy (Symphony #9); Robbins’ Opus 19/The Dreamer; Tomasson’s 7 for Eight, Caprice, Criss-Cross, Prism, On a Theme of Paganini, Le Quattro Stagioni, and Trio; the pas de deux from Vaganova’s Diana and Acteon the pas de deux from Vainonen’s Flames of Paris; and Zanella’s Alles Walzer and Underskin.